ivivanov18/NS-COIN-TRACK/README.md

 ## ISSUES NOT SOLVED YET

 - `CONSOLE ERROR file:///app/tns_modules/tns-core-modules/trace/trace.js:165:30: Binding: Property: 'onTapStar' is invalid or does not exist.
 SourceProperty: 'onTapStar'`: this creates some performance problems because this error is being constantly logged on the console.
-- RadListView does not get updated on the Full Coin List tab:
-  - iOS: when SearchBar is used to filter the results and when I click on one of the filtered results --> the element on which I clicked does not update the image to show it has become a favorite, YET the favorite coins list gets corrected updated.
-When I clear the searchbar and go back to the full list of coins, ONLY THEN the according item display the right image that shows the element is favorite.
-  - Android: on the coins list, when I click on the star to make a coin favorite, the RadListView does not update to show the correct image (that the coin item has become a favorite).
-I need to scroll the list view downwards or upwards, and therefore make the element I clicked on disappear from the screen, in order the RadListView to update to the correct state (image showing the favorite picture).
-On the other side, the favorite list gets updated correctly to reflect the adding of the clicked coin to the favorite list.
 - RadListView does not updated on the Favorite Coins List Tab:
   - iOS: when a coin is clicked, the RadListView on the Favorite Coins List Tab, does not update.
-One need to scroll up and down to get it updated and it does always work.
+One need to scroll up and down to get it updated and it does always work. --> ** This solution is not used anyway.
+Instead a normal list view was used. **
-- RadListView: a problem also occurs with the update of the RadListView to reflect the new state of coin (added to favorite) when pullToRefresh="true" was added
 - Performance issue on iOS: the data is loaded much faster on Android than on iOS.
 Same for pull to refresh action --> the data updates for several seconds where on Android it seems instantaneuous.

 ## LESSONS LEARNT